 French-produced Taken 2 (2012) was directed by Olivier Megaton (b 1965), a graffiti artist from the Parisian suburbs before turning his creative hand to film-making – with great success.

 France’s leading lady is Parisian Marion Cotillard (b 1975), the first French woman since 1959 to win an Oscar, for her role as Édith Piaf in Olivier Dahan’s La Môme (La Vie en Rose; 2007).
 The versatile actress went on to play an amputee in art film De Rouille et d'Os (Rust and Bone; 2012) by Parisian director Jacques Audiard (b 1952).
 In Deux Jours, Une Nuit (Two Days, One Night; 2014), Cotillard plays an employee in a solar-panel factory who learns she will lose her job if her co-workers don't each sacrifice €1000 bonuses offered to them.
-Her latest roles are in 2017's Rock'n Roll, as the partner of Guillaume Canet (her real-life partner), who plays an actor told by his young co-star that he's no longer 'rock 'n' roll' enough to sell films any more; and in Les Fantômes d'Ismaël (Ismael's Ghosts) as a wife who returns from a 20-year disappearance.
+Recent roles include 2017's Rock'n Roll, as the partner of Guillaume Canet (her real-life partner), who plays an actor told by his young co-star that he's no longer 'rock 'n' roll' enough to sell films any more. and in Les Fantômes d'Ismaël (Ismael's Ghosts) as a wife who returns from a 20-year disappearance, and 2018's Gueule d'Ange (Angel Face), about a mother who abandons her child.

-Female film-makers include Alice Winocour (b 1976), director of Augustine (2012), following a French neurologist and his love interest/patient, and Pascale Ferrari (b 1960), whose film Bird People (2014) takes place in and around a hotel at Paris' Charles de Gaulle airport.
+Directed by Pascale Ferrari (b 1960), Bird People (2014) takes place in and around a hotel at Paris' Charles de Gaulle airport.
 Look out, too, for Julia Ducournau (b 1983), director of Raw (2016), about a vegetarian veterinary student who develops a taste for flesh.

 Paris is the perfect cinematic setting and a natural movie star: look no further than timeless French classics Hôtel du Nord (1938), set along the Canal St-Martin, and Les Enfants du Paradis (1946), set in 1840s Paris, both directed by Parisian film-maker Marcel Carné (1906–96).